0x1F9F1/Open1560/game/Open1560-README.txt

 To run, extract the files in the zip directly into your Midtown Madness 1 directory and then run Open1560.exe.

 # Setup
 In most cases, Open1560 should run optimally straight away.
+You do not need to install the XP patch, or use dgVoodoo.
 However, there are certain things you may wish to change:
 * If you have a laptop, ensure you are using the correct GPU.
 * If you have low performance (particularly when using integrated graphics), try using the `-glstream 6` argument.
 Note, this is unsafe and may cause system instability.
 * If you still have low performance, consider disabling cloud shadows and/or the rear view mirror.